ALBUM RELEASE DATE:

 The band started playing in June 2015 with the release of their first self-titled EP, and reflects in their music the concept of the Biglemoi explained by Vian.
 It is composed of three New Orleans natives, bassist Matt Bigelow, guitarist Jeremy Marx and drummer Jonathan Arceneaux.
 Violeta del Rio from Madrid, Spain, plays keys/synth/vocals and singer/guitarist/bandleader George Elizondo hails from Managua, Nicaragua.
 This geographical diversity adds a welcome variety of both personal and cultural influences to their music.

-Biglemoi just recorded their second EP titled "Permanent Vacation" and it will be released in the fall 2018.
+Biglemoi just recorded their second EP titled "Permanent Vacation" and it will be released in the spring 2019.

 George Elizondo – Lead vocals, guitar